 My best advice, (1) educate yourself about your disease, the doctors, and so on; (2) Don’t let people minimize your disease, (3) any negativity that you get in your life, try and weed it out because that extra stress makes everything worse; (4) try and find a emotional support system, whether it be a significant other, friend, relative, or even an endo sister, someone is always out there if you need to talk.

-If you wish to contact Lauren, you can mail her at firstname.lastname@example.org.
+If you wish to contact Lauren, you can email her.

-Lauren has also created beautiful endometriosis awareness t-shirts, which you can see here!
+Lauren has also created beautiful endometriosis awareness t-shirts!
 To order one, drop her an email!!
 The profits from the sales go toward the Endometriosis Research Center.

 I want to send a special Thank You out to Lauren for being brave enough to share her personal story, struggle, and victories with us today.
 You are a beautiful, brave, and strong woman.
 You are truly an inspiration.
 And thank you for your incredible words of wisdom.
 May we all take them to heart.
 Thank you!!!
 Yours, Lisa.

 And if YOU would like to share your story, please let me know.
 The best part about this disease is the strong network of love and support from our fellow EndoWarriors, and our friends and family, too.

 4 thoughts on “Share Your Story : Lauren”

 God bless you.
 Thank you for sharing your story.